 But in which particular parts of Hong Kong financial services is it toughest (and easiest) for experienced staff to get work?
-To find out, we looked at our database across 15 key finance job functions and compared the number of Hong Kong-based vacancies demanding at least 10 years’ experience with the number of local CVs at that level.
+To find out, we analysed at our database across 18 key finance job functions and compared the number of Hong Kong-based vacancies demanding at least 10 years’ experience with the number of local CVs at that level.

 In the sectors towards the top of the table below, older candidates are currently enjoying comparatively straightforward job searches.
-For example, in corporate banking and private banking – two functions dependant on building long-term client relationships – there are ‘only’ 12 and 25 resumes on our database respectively for every Hong Kong vacancy.
+For example, in corporate banking and private banking – two talent-short functions dependant on building long-term client relationships – there are ‘only’ 17 and 18 resumes on our database respectively for every Hong Kong vacancy.

 While Hong Kong recruiters say openings for senior risk and compliance professionals aren’t as abundant as last year, the table shows that middle-office candidates are still more sought after than most other job seekers in the finance sector.
 Risk management tops our table.

 Image credit: Aneese, Getty